 For a genre of music that seeks to stand up against the oppressor, there is still not enough female representation within its walls, though this is thankfully changing, due in no small part to exemplary artists like Little Simz, who not only stand toe to toe with some of the best hip hop has to offer but also offer forth their own unique perspectives.

 19. Return to the 36 Chambers: The Dirty Version – Ol’ Dirty Bastard

-The Wu Tang Clan undoubtedly deserve a place on any list of the best hip hop vinyls, though it seems an obvious choice so I thought I would, instead, proffer forth the debut solo album of my favorite member.
+The Wu Tang Clan undoubtedly deserves a place on any list of the best hip hop vinyls, though it seems an obvious choice so I thought I would, instead, proffer forth the debut solo album of my favorite member.

-The consistency of this album is patchy at best, though with Ol’ Dirty Bastard one is not necessarily coming into the work with the expectation a polished piece of music, but rather for the unique and often hilarious character that he is and that is captured on recording for us to enjoy.
+The consistency of this album is patchy at best, though with Ol’ Dirty Bastard one is not necessarily coming into the work with the expectation of a polished piece of music, but rather for the unique and often hilarious character that he is and that is captured on recording for us to enjoy.

 His influence can be seen all over the more intense and experimental sides of hip hop these days, so it stands to reason that I should pay him respect right here.

 To round off the list we have an offering from industrial hip hop monoliths clipping.